 Frequently Asked Questions

-Print times will vary with your printer model and settings, but expect many larger prints for things like Glock frames, AR-15 receivers, and Tec-9 receivers, to take 15-28 hours on a Creality Ender 3.
+Print times will vary with your printer model and settings, but expect larger prints (things like Glock frames, AR-15 receivers, and Tec-9 receivers) to take ~15-28 hours on a Creality Ender 3.

-There are a number of media to print with.
-Probably the most widely used for gun printing is called “PLA+”.
-You may also see people commonly using PETG.
-For a beginner, PLA+ is a really good starting point and offers a great mix of being easy to work with and producing quality parts.
+There are a lot of different types of filaments to print with.
+Probably the most widely used for gun printing is a material called “PLA+”.
+If you’re just getting going, PLA+ is a really good starting point and offers a great mix of being easy to work with and producing quality parts.

 eSUN 1.75mm PLA+ has widely produced good results and is used by many people in the community.
 It can be purchased on Amazon and is usually $25-$30 a spool.
 En Bloc Press has no affiliation with eSun, but we do use their product and have been happy with it.

 No. There are plenty of options for 3D printers.
 But the Creality Ender 3 is probably the most commonly used printer in the 3D gun printing community, and a lot of the design files and documentation/instructions are designed for the Ender 3.
 The Ender 3 will be the most supported, but you can buy whatever you want as long as the bed is big enough.